edisonpapers/lathrops-notes/4/README.md

 # 4 B

 Edison wrote these notes in pen on eleven pages that he marked “1D,” “2D,”etc. The text below appears in that order.
+Some text is obscured by other writing, and some words are crossed out and corrected above.

 ## 1D
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3004/manifest seq="1" right